-the transactions.
-For the CP method, it is most important that the tested party and uncontrolled comparables perform similar functions, assume similar risks and invest similar resources.
-To help to ensure a high degree of similarity on these points, the regulations provide that the tested party should generally be the least complex of the two related parties and the one that does not own unique or valuable intangibles.
+Whether a direct method, such as the CUT method, or an indirect method, such as the CPM, is the "best" method for pricing a given transaction primarily depends upon two factors: (1) the quality of the data and assumptions used in the analysis and (2) the degree of comparability between the controlled transaction (or under the CPM, the tested party) and any uncontrolled comparables.
+The Regulations detail the factors relevant to evaluating comparability.
+For the CUP, CUSP and CUT methods, the most important factor is the similarity of the products or services that are the subject of the transactions.
+For the CPM, it is most important that the tested party and uncontrolled comparables perform similar functions, assume similar risks, and invest similar resources.
+To help ensure a high degree of similarity on these points, the Regulations provide that the tested party should generally be the least complex of the two related parties and the one that does not own unique or valuable intangibles.